alandoherty/node-lxd/README.md

 [![npm version](https://badge.fury.io/js/node-lxd.svg)](https://badge.fury.io/js/node-lxd)

 A client for communicating with a local or remote instance of linux containers.
 The interface is object-oriented, simple and uniform.
+Unrestrictive with an open MIT license.

 # Installing